Updated: Jul 13, 2021

 Why is it then that most people don’t have a plan for their lives?
 If we can achieve anything we put our minds to, then why don't we put our mind to drafting a plan that will map out our road to happiness and success?
 After reading these words, you'll have the basic tools to draft your 'Life Plan' and a plan for your short and long term goals that will not only put things into perspective but will give you a road-map of the steps you need to take to achieve your gaols.

 You will need five pieces of paper, a pen and your willingness to get out of life what you deserve.
-We’re going to start by taking a broad perspective of your life before narrowing in to today, so buckle up and let’s get started!
+With the help of The Open Mind Institute, we’re going to start by taking a broad perspective of your life before narrowing in to today, so buckle up and let’s get started!